al6x/jslang/blog/misunderstanding-of-javascript.md

 if it's break backward compatibility.

 It's still a prototype that never had a chance to fix bugs and early design mistakes.
-All those bugs are still there, only now they called not bugs but features (some developers even seriously believe those unfixed bugs are "the JavaScript way").
+All those bugs are still there, only now they called "features" (some developers even seriously believe those unfixed bugs are "the JavaScript way").

 ## Summary